ITR filing for Students

 Stipends received from internships or training programs are also considered income:

-• Stipend Income: If a stipend is received as part of a formal agreement where work is being done, it may be treated as salary income.
+• Stipend Income: If a stipend is received as part of a formal agreement where work is being done, it may be treated as salary income

-Income tax slab for Students (Old Regime)
+Income tax rates for students

 IncomeTax rates